-If you are exploring Thailand on a small budget, riding a bus from Phuket to Krabi, Samui or even Bangkok makes sense and can see you a lot of money.
-It’s relatively comfortable and safe; it’s just time-consuming on the long distances such as Bangkok or Pattaya.
+If you are exploring Thailand on a small budget, riding a bus from Phuket to Krabi, Samui, or even Bangkok makes sense and can see you a lot of money.
+It’s relatively comfortable and safe; it’s time-consuming on long distances such as Bangkok or Pattaya.

 Where is Phuket Bus Terminal 2

 Phuket Bus Terminal 2 is big but relatively easy to miss at the beginning of Thepkassatri Road (the way to the airport).
 It is just outside Phuket Town, but the entrance is discreet, so use your Google map to spot it.
 Anyway, you probably will come by Tuk Tuk or Taxi, and everyone in Phuket knows where the Phuket Bus Terminal 2 is.
 Just make sure you specify which one or you might end up at the local Phuket Bus Terminal in the centre of Phuket Town (The one for the local blue bus).